derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 ### Applying Memoisation to the Game Tree

 We can use this same memoisation technique for constructing the game tree.
-However, we have a bit of a flaw in the way we designed the tree, and this will get in the way of memoisation.
+However, we have a flaw in the way we designed the tree, and this will get in the way of memoisation.
 Recall that the game state is defined by:

 {% highlight haskell %}